eleva

 Plugin System

 The Plugin System provides a powerful way to extend the framework’s functionality.
-Plugins can add new features, modify existing behavior, or integrate with external libraries.
+Plugins can add new features, modify existing behavior, or integrate with external libraries — including the built-in Agent plugin for AI/LLM integration (AX).

 Plugin Structure

-A plugin in Eleva is an object with three required properties:
+A plugin in Eleva is an object with required and optional properties:

 const MyPlugin = {